worldamazing/plan/docs/overview.md

 True, groundbreaking creativity does not come from a place of fear.
 It comes from a place of **psychological safety.** It is born from play, from experimentation, and from the freedom to fail without catastrophic consequences.
 A child learns most profoundly not when they are afraid, but when they are playing in a safe and supportive environment.

 A world of profound security would not be a homogenous blob.
 It would trigger a **Cambrian explosion of human individuality.** When people are finally free from the need to conform in order to survive, their unique, authentic, and "weird" selves can finally emerge.
 It would be a world of unparalleled diversity, driven not by the desperate need to "get ahead," but by the joyful, intrinsic human desire to explore, to create, to build, and to discover what lies beyond the next horizon.
+This myth persists because it flatters a pressured world.
+It recasts chronic insecurity, domination, and strain as though they were the source of greatness, rather than the conditions that have kept greatness partial, distorted, and unevenly distributed.

 ### 5. The Myth of Technological Salvation
 > **The Myth:** *"Things have never been better.
 Look at our smartphones, our medical advances, and our global supply chains.
 Civilization 1.0 is working; it just needs a few software updates, and technology will eventually solve our remaining problems."*